Most people lose the battle before they ever start.

 Inner resistance doesn’t go away.
 But you can beat it.

-You just need the right tools.
+You just need the right tools to get beyond it.

 “What is needed, rather than running away or controlling or suppressing or any other resistance, is understanding fear; that means, watch it, learn about it, come directly into contact with it.